O. Provisions, Contingent Liabilities and Contingent assets

 47. Relationship With Struck Off Companies

-The Company does not have any relationship or any transaction with struck off companies.
+The Company does not have any relationship or any transaction with struck off companies

 48. Utilization of borrowed funds and share premium:

-The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:
+The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries

-The company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall:
+The company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the ultimate beneficiaries

 50. The previous period's figures have been regrouped/reclassified wherever necessary to conform to the current period presentation.

-51. The financial statements are approved for issue by the Audit Committee and Board of Directors at their meetings held on May 20, 2024.
+51. The financial statements are approved for issue by the Audit Committee and Board of Directors at their meetings held on May 22, 2025.

 As per our report of even date

-For M/s.K.S.RAO & Co., For RADIX INDUSTRIES (INDIA) LIMITED
+For BRAHMAYYA & Co., For RADIX INDUSTRIES (INDIA) LIMITED

-Chartered Accountants
+Chartered Accountants FRN: 000513S

 Sd/- Sd/-

-Director & CFO Company Secretary
+Director & CFO Director Company Secretary

 |